simonw/datasette-debug-asgi/README.md

 Datasette plugin for dumping out the ASGI scope.

 Adds a new URL at `/-/asgi-scope` which shows the current ASGI scope.
+Demo here: https://www.niche-museums.com/-/asgi-scope

 Inspired by [asgi-scope](https://github.com/simonw/asgi-scope).